fluid-project/infusion/README.txt

 The Fluid Project uses a JIRA website to track bugs: http://issues.fluidproject.org.
 Some of the known issues in this release are described here:

 * Uploader: The Uploader is currently NOT compatible with the Flash 10 beta.
-This bugs is caused by a change in Adobe's security protocols for Flash 10, which blocks the SWFUpload code from calling the OS File browser.
-The SWFUpload community is looking for fixes and work arounds both in their own code and in Flash, and we anticipate a work around or fix before Flash 10 goes final.
+This bug is caused by a change in Adobe's security protocols for Flash 10, which blocks the SWFUpload code from calling the OS File browser.
+The SWFUpload community is looking for fixes and work-arounds both in their own code and in Flash, and we anticipate a work-around or fix before Flash 10 goes final.

 * Uploader: After pausing, queue sometimes won't resume

 * Reorderer: Nested Reorderers sometimes don't work as expected.

-* Keyboard control in the Opera browser is not yet fully supported.
+* Keyboard control in the Safari and Opera browsers is not yet fully supported.